What Is PTSD?

 PTSD Casts A Long Shadow

-Emotional: You may become on-edge, anxious or irritable, and find it hard to concentrate.
-You might be plagued by negative thoughts, guilt or shame, or feeling low.
+Emotional: Intrusive flashbacks and poor sleep can make you on-edge, anxious and irritable.
+It may be hard to concentrate.
+You might be plagued by guilt or shame, feeling low or even suicidal.
 Some PTSD sufferers find themselves struggling to connect with friends and family, and gradually isolate themselves.
-Others turn to alcohol or drugs to try and numb the psychological pain they’re in.
+Some turn to alcohol or drugs to try and numb the psychological pain they’re in.

 Physical: High levels of stress and anxiety cause stress-hormones such as adrenalin and cortisol to flood the body.
-Over time this can cause problems with digestion, sleep and high blood pressure, and exacerbate conditions such as eczema.
-It can also suppress the immune system, and increase the risk of heart attack and stroke.
+Over time this can create problems with digestion, sleep and high blood pressure, and exacerbate stress-related conditions such as eczema.
+It can also suppress the immune system, cause inflammation, and increase the risk of heart attack and stroke.

 Behavioural: If you fear being ‘triggered’ in certain situations, you can become hyper-vigilant and jumpy.
 You may plan your life around dodging reminders of the trauma – e.g. avoiding certain routes to work, choosing not to go out alone, or excusing yourself from social occasions.
 Everyday activities which used to seem normal, or simple, can start to feel overwhelming or impossible.